BabylonJS/OldDocumentationSite/content/How_To/Particles/Customise.md

 ### Particle Emitter Type

 Starting from Babylon.js V3.2 you can create a new object of type `IParticleEmitterType` into the particle system.
-Examples of this type of object are `sphereParticleEmitter` and `coneParticleEmitter` which are produced by using createSphereEmitter and createConeEmitter.
+[Examples](/babylon101/particles#box-emitter) of this type of object are `sphereParticleEmitter` and `coneParticleEmitter` which are produced by using createSphereEmitter and createConeEmitter.

 These objects are assigned to a new property `particleEmitterType` of the particleSystem.

 You use the `startDirectionFunction` and `startPositionFunction` as methods for objects of this type to determine the region of space that the particles are emitted from and their direction of travel.

-You can create your own ParticleEmitterType by extending IParticleEmitterType and assigning it to `particleEmitterType`, overiding the default methods `startDirectionFunction` and `startPositionFunction`.
+You can create your own ParticleEmitterType by extending IParticleEmitterType and assigning it to `particleEmitterType`, overriding the default methods `startDirectionFunction` and `startPositionFunction`.

-Below is an example to create a new cylinder emitter which will send streams of particles out of the top, bottom and sides of the cylindrical region.
+Below is an example to create a new spray emitter which will send streams of particles out of the top, bottom and sides of a cylindrical region.

-#### Create Cone Emitter
+#### Create Spray Emitter

 In order to determine where a particle is emitted from the cylinder is divided into two regions as in the diagram below.